hlacontainers/start-me/README.md

 | ``LISTENPORT``                   | None | Port to indicate service readiness. | No       |
 | `DISPLAY` | None | The X Display to use.
 Format: `<address>:0`. | No |

-## Run the examples
+## Examples

 Several example docker compose files can be found under the examples directory.

+### Extension pattern

 Compose files for the extension pattern:

-- `<vendor>-extension*.yml` : starts a federate application for the `<vendor>` RTI using the extension pattern.
-Note that the Pitch and VTMak Free RTIs have a limit of two applications, so not all applications will be able to join.
+`<vendor>-extension.yml`

+### Application composition pattern

+Compose files for the composition pattern where the application container is mounted into the LRC container:

+`<vendor>-composition-mount-app.yml`

+### LRC composition pattern

-Compose files for the two composition patterns:
+Compose files for the composition pattern where the LRC container is mounted into the application container:

-- `<vendor>-composition*.yml` : starts a federate application for the `<vendor>` RTI using a composition pattern.
+`<vendor>-composition-mount-lrc.yml`

+### Run examples

+The examples for the Pitch and VTMaK RTI use skeleton container images.
+For these vendors the RTI must be installed on the host filesystem first, with the environment variable in the `.env` file set appropriately.

 To run an example, use `docker-compose -f <filename> up`.

+Notes with examples:

+- The Pitch and VTMak Free RTIs have a limit of two applications.

-Note that the Pitch Free RTI displays a message in the X Display that must be confirmed before any federate application can be started.
+- The Pitch Free RTI displays a message in the X Display that must be confirmed before a federate application can be started.

-Also the VTMaK RTI displays a message that must be confirmed before a federate application can start.
+- Also the VTMaK RTI displays a message that must be closed before a federate application can start.